zhrraffh/zhrraffh/README.md

 🎈i was born at 11 september 2007 now i'am 16 years old

+## occupation:
-i'am a student at senior high scholl sains Al Qur'an Wahid Hasyim
+🏫i'am a student at senior high scholl sains Al Qur'an Wahid Hasyim
+## adres:
+🏡i come from bumen, bumirejo, mojotengah, wonosobo
+## Hobby:
+my hobbies are:
+🎤singing,
+📖reading,
+🚴‍♀️cycling, and
+🏊‍♀️swiming
+## Family:
+My family consists of 5 members are :
+👨my father
+👩my mother
+🧕my older sister
+👧me
+👧🏽my youngest sister
+## My Dream💫
+❣❣i want to be hafidz Qur'an and successfuly person Aamiin🤲🤲

+Thats all about me❗❗
+THANKYOU🤍🤍
 Nice to meet you!
 I'm delighted to share this information with you.
 """